monte-language/monte/docs/source/intro.rst

 Monte wraps its strengths in a Python-like syntax to make it quickly comfortable for a large number of software engineers.

-Monte is a pure object-based language in the Smalltalk tradition.  making it easy to write modular, readable, maintainable software using the strategies familiar from Python, JavaScript, Ruby, Java, and other object-based languages.
+Monte is a pure object-based language in the Smalltalk tradition, making it easy to write modular, readable, maintainable software using the strategies familiar from Python, JavaScript, Ruby, Java, and other object-based languages.
 All values are objects and all computation is done by sending